tomasklement/simple-server-report/readme.md

 - See file `base_config.sh`.
 It contains all possible configuration variables with their default values and comments.
 - Do not change values directly in `base_config.sh` file (your changes could be overwritten by update of the script).
-- Instead, create file named `config.sh` in the same folder and add configuration variables which you want to overwrite.
+- Instead, create file named `config.sh` in the same directory  and add configuration variables which you want to overwrite.
 - Plugins in `report_scripts` have their own configuration variables located at the top of each script.
 See **Configuration of particular plugin** paragraph.

 ### Example of config.sh